Probing departures from $\Lambda$CDM by late-time datasets: Abstract

 \section{Abstract}

 Observational data play a pivotal role in identifying cosmological models that are both theoretically consistent and empirically viable.
-In this work, we investigate whether the standard $\Lambda$CDM model exhibits significant departure with current late time datasets, including Cosmic Chronometers , Baryon Acoustic Oscillations from DESI DR2, and various Type Ia supernova compilations (Pantheon$^+$, DES-SN5Y, Union3).
-We analyze several dynamical dark energy models, including $\omega$CDM, o$\omega$CDM, $\omega_0\omega_a$CDM, Logarithmic, Exponential, JBP, BA, and GEDE.
-While CC + DESI DR2 data show mild deviations from $\Lambda$CDM ($\lesssim 2\sigma$), adding supernova samples (DES-SN5Y or Union3) increases deviations, with BA, JBP, and Logarithmic models reaching $3$–$3.5\sigma$, and CC + DESI DR2 + DES-SN5Y producing the largest deviations.
-We find consistent evidence for $\omega_0 > -1$ and $\omega_a < 0$ in all dark energy models, indicating that the cosmological constant faces a potential crisis and that dynamical dark energy models could provide a possible solution, characterized by a Quintom-B–type scenario.
-The $\Lambda$CDM model has long served as the cornerstone of modern cosmology, successfully shaping our understanding of the Universe from its earliest epochs to the present day.
-However, in light of DESI DR2 and other recent measurements, emerging cracks in this paradigm suggest that a complete understanding of the cosmos may require moving beyond the cosmological constant and exploring new physics governing the dark sector.
+In this work, we investigate the level of preference for dynamical dark energy over a cosmological constant using current late-time observational datasets, including Cosmic Chronometers , Baryon Acoustic Oscillations from DESI DR2, and different Type Ia supernova catalogs (Pantheon$^+$, DES-Dovekie, Union3).
+We analyze various dynamical dark energy models, including $\omega$CDM, o$\omega$CDM, $\omega_0\omega_a$CDM, Logarithmic, Exponential, JBP, BA, and GEDE.
+In most cases, the o$\Lambda$CDM and o$\omega$CDM models favor an open Universe.
+For the o$\omega$CDM, the inclusion of DES-Dovekie or Union3 data together with CC and DESI DR2 favors a nearly flat geometry.
+Using the CC + DESI DR2 dataset, the preference for dynamical dark energy lies between the $1$-$2\sigma$ level.
+When different supernova catalogs (DES-Dovekie or Union3) are included, the deviation from $\Lambda$CDM in the $\omega$CDM, $\omega_0\omega_a$CDM, Logarithmic, JBP, BA, and GEDE models increases to the $2$-$2.74\sigma$ level, while the Pantheon$^{+}$ sample yields deviations below the $2\sigma$ level.
+We find consistent evidence for $\omega_0 > -1$ and $\omega_a < 0$ across all dark energy models, indicating a preference for dynamical dark energy characterized by a Quintom-B type scenario.
+The $\Lambda$CDM paradigm has long served as the standard framework of modern cosmology; however recent DESI DR2 results have exposed emerging tensions with the cosmological constant $\Lambda$, hinting at possible new physics in the dark energy sector.
+Even so, the currently available data are still not strong enough to definitively rule out the $\Lambda$CDM model.